kemcho/jQuery-Mobile-School/README.md

 ## Slides
 All slides can be found under slides folder or at http://bit.ly/JQM-School-Slides

+## Adding New videos
-## For Creating new videos I follow instructions in this file stepsToCreateNewVideos.txt in this repo.
+I follow instructions in this file stepsToCreateNewVideos.txt which is in this repo.

 ## Videos